Table of Contents

 DAY BEFORE: When you’re making mashed potatoes as part of a holiday feast, you can prepare them the day before.
 We recommend adding a little extra cream so the consistency is a bit looser.
 The potatoes will firm up in the refrigerator overnight and be just perfect the following day.
 Bring them to room temperature before reheating them in the microwave.
 Time will depend on the wattage of your microwave (we recommend 80% power).
 Be sure to keep them covered while reheating and give them a stir every 3 to 4 minutes.

-Mashed Potato Variations and Mix-Ins
+Mashed Potato Mix-Ins

 Here are six easy and delicious ways to add extra flavor to this classic recipe for mashed potatoes.